Woody Harrelson Documentary 'Kiss the Ground': Soil vs Climate Change

 This is because, above all other industries, one stands stubbornly in the lead for perpetual environmental damage: farming and agriculture.

 "But what if there is another path?"
 It seems our farming practices come too far from nature to continue to sustain life, which means it is time for a change in world farming.
 What's more, industrial farming demonstrates a limited understanding of just how our planet operates - with the rising use of pesticides and subsequent loss of diversity among plants and microorganisms it is clear the damage to natural life is a catastrophic error in our understanding of how farming impacts Earth.
+The solution?

 "Our soil just might save us!"